SalieriC/SWADE-Spices-Flavours/README.md

 - Option to change the Quick Access background colour.
 - Option to change the background colour of every second (even) Skill.
 This colour is also used for Gear (Inventory tab), Edges and Hindrances (both in the Edges tab).
 - Option to change the passive (non-selected) AB tab background colour.
 Active and hovered over tabs use the colour of the general tabs.
 The text colour is inherited from the passive and active general tabs respectively.
+- Option to set a sheets background colour.
+This is important for background images with transparency, you won't notice changes otherwise.
+- - If you set your sheets background image to also be your chats background image, this colour will also used for the chat.
+If you don't toggle this option, there will be no ill effects.

 **Mind the [Changelog](https://github.com/SalieriC/SWADE-Spices-Flavours/blob/main/CHANGELOG.md) as some of the "Current Features" may not be released just yet.**